dentarg/auth0-blog/_posts/2017-03-16-web-components-how-to-craft-your-own-custom-components.markdown

 {% endhighlight %}

-We have the `constructor` and `createAndPlay` method.
-As I mentioned earlier, the constructor initializes state in the custom element.
-So, we implemented the *Shadow DOM* and called the `createAndPlay` method in the constructor.
+We have the `constructor`, `connectedCallback` and `createAndPlay` method.
+In the constructor, we call the `super()` method to have access to the methods and properties of `HTMLElement`.

+The `connectedCallback` method is a lifecycle hook that our custom element provides.
+So, we have deferred the work of setting up the shadow root, getting the value of the embed attribute and also calling the `createAndPlay` in this hook.
+As I mentioned earlier, this method is called whenever the custom element is inserted into the DOM.

 In the `createAndPlay` method, we simply added a `click` eventlistener and used JavaScript to create an iframe and set the required attributes.